mhkoosheshi/mhkoosheshi/README.md

 #### - Hey, I am MohammadHossein.
 #### - I am interested in Machine Learning and its applications.
 #### - I am currently working on CNN-based Robotic Grasping.
-#### - Lastly, not much of a cat person.
-I just find this cat cute.
-She is also on my desktop.

 # Projects 💻